-A customer Lead is a potential client.
-They have not done business with you yet nor have you completed a transaction with them.
+A customer Lead is a potential client — you have not completed a transaction with them yet.
 Your business may have thousands of leads, however, you don't necessarily want them in your QuickBooks.

-They stay in Method and you have the choice to convert them into a real customer where they will immediately sync to QuickBooks.
+They stay in Method until you choose to convert them into a real customer where they will immediately sync to QuickBooks.

 The Contacts App - Create a Lead

 The Contacts App is used to manage all of your contacts.
-It will sync your customers, vendors, and employees to and from QuickBooks.
+All your customers, vendors, and employees will be synced to this app from QuickBooks.

 1. Click the ⊕ New link on the Contacts app.